petergardfjall/dotfiles/cheat/sheets/go.cheat.md

         }
     }

-For more advanced argument matchers one can use `mock.MatchedBy`:
+For more advanced argument matchers one can use `mock.MatchedBy`.
+For example, to make sure that an argument implements an interface (such as `context.Context`):

+    var anyCtx = mock.MatchedBy(func(ctx context.Context) bool { return true })
+    ...
+    dbMock.On("Do", anyCtx).Return(sessionMock)

+or another example where we match an argument if it's JSON-equivalent to another
+argument:

     db := mocks.NewDatabase()
     db.On("Query", anyCtx, matchingQuery(expectedQuery)).Return(...)